open-telemetry/opentelemetry-specification/specification/logs/api.md

 which use this API to bridge between existing logging libraries and the OpenTelemetry log data model.

-It is provided for application developers to emit structured log recors (e.g. custom events).
+It is provided for application developers to emit structured log records (e.g. custom events).

-Languges MAY provide a separate Logs Bridge API if they need different ergonimics for consumers that are building log appenders/bridges.
+Languges MAY provide a separate Logs Bridge API if they need different ergonomics for consumers that are building log appenders/bridges.

 The Logs API consist of these main components: